punk4eva/SuggestionBox/README.md

 A way to send emails.
 ALMOST DONE

 Sanitisation of user input.
-PARTIALLY DONE
+PROBABLY DONE

 A login page.
 DONE